nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Args
-Args is short for arguments, and is data provided to a Lock Script or Type Script within a Cell.
-This is nearly identical to arguments provided to a normal command-line application.
+Args is short for arguments.
+Arguments are data provided to the lock script or type script of a cell, similar to args provided to a function or method call.

 Arguments are stored as part of the Cell when it is created.